 Bus tickets are purchased at the TBS terminal.
 The fare Kuala Lumpur – Johor Bahru from 80 ringgit.
 Travel time – 7-8 hours.
 The price of plane tickets depends on the airline (minimum 130 ringgit).
 You can buy tickets at the main capital airport.

 There are no buses from Johor Bahru to Legoland Malaysia theme park itself, you need to take a taxi.
-Blue cars are more expensive, red and yellow cars are cheaper.
+One of the useful tips: blue taxi cars are more expensive, while red and yellow ones have more fair tarifs.
 Taxis can be hailed on the road or at parking lots near the airport, bus station and other tourist destinations.

 Some hotels offer shuttles to Legoland Malaysia theme park with their own buses.
 Ask the hotel reception for details.